-The LTC2483 can only be addressed as a slave.
-Once addressed, it can transmit the last conversion result.
-Therefore the serial clock line SCL is an input only and the data line SDA is bidirectional (data out/address in).
+The LTC2485 can only be addressed as a slave.
+Once addressed, it can receive configuration bits or transmit the last conversion result.
+Therefore the serial clock line SCL is an input only and the data line SDA is bidirectional.
 The device supports the Standard-mode and the Fast-mode for data transfer speeds up to 400kbit/s.
 Figure 2 shows the definition of timing for Fast/Standard-mode devices on the I2C-bus.